stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

 poor Frank crushed to death before my eyes--and all the time that awful faint howling came from somewhere beyond the fields.

-   "&lsquo;That's all.
+   ""That's all.
 I pulled the velvet cloth over the picture and hope it'll never be lifted.
 The thing must be burnt.
 I couldn't pry the coils off poor, dead Frank--they cling to him like a leach, and seem to have lost their motion altogether.
 It's as if that snaky rope of hair has a kind of perverse fondness for the man it killed--it's